MetaSys-LISBP/PhysioFit/docs/faq.rst

 How many measurements should I use to calculate fluxes?
 ------------------------------------------------------------------

 As in any model-based fitting procedure, more data usually means more accurate and precise flux estimates.
 The minimal number of measurements depend on the model used for flux calculation.
 For instance, for steady-state built-in models provided with PhysioFit, we recommend using at least 6 to 8 time points, which should provide reliable and meaningful estimates in most situations.

 Still, the exact answer to this question strongly depends on the uptake/production/growth rates of your (micro)organism in the conditions you are investigating, on the sampling time interval, on the questions you are addressing, on the model used for flux calculation, and on many other parameters!
 You can make some tests by calculating fluxes from (published or theoretical) datasets similar to those you have in mind.

 Can I calculate fluxes in case of missing values?
 ------------------------------------------------------------------

 Yes, fluxes can still be calculated if some measurement(s) are missing.
-In this case, let empty the corresponding field of the input data file.
+In this case, leave empty the corresponding field of the input data file.

 ..  _`conc units`:

 What units should be used for input data?
 -----------------------------------------

 Input data (biomass concentration, metabolites concentrations, and time) can be provided to PhysioFit using any unit.
-Still, we recommand to use units for which values are as close to unity as possible to ensure numerical stability (e.g.
-3 mM instead of 3.10\ :sup:`-3` M).
+Still, we recommend using units for which values are as close to unity as possible to ensure numerical stability (e.g. 3 mM instead of 3.10\ :sup:`-3` M).
 Importantly, units of the estimated fluxes depend on units of time and metabolites and biomass concentrations.
 The concentration of different metabolites can be provided using different units, but a single unit must be used for all measurements of a given metabolite.

 .. seealso:: :ref:`flux units`